Aquarium Cookies aka Stained Glass Aquarium Cookies

-Later that day Aadi came home from school and said ‘mom can you make some aquarium cookies for me and my friends?
-Apparently, his friends had seen these and so he promised to make them some.
+Later that day Aadi came home from school and said: “mom can you make some aquarium cookies for me and my friends?”
+Apparently, his friends have seen these and so he promised to make them some.

 I had my shortbread cookie dough in the fridge and guess what?
 We made it!!

-Well, it was a fun afternoon activity with the kids; so they aren’t perfect but who looks for perfection when you have kids and candy in the same room right?
+Well, it was a fun afternoon activity with the kids.
+So they aren’t perfect but who looks for perfection when you have kids and candy in the same room right?
 Warning!!
-Make sure you have extra candy some for the cookies and some for the little chefs.
+Make sure you have extra candy for the cookies and some for the little chefs.
 My Aadi get’s away with – I’m the tasting chef!!
-If you been on my blog for a while you know exactly what that means..ha!
+If you have been on my blog for a while you know exactly what that means..ha!

-The concept is simple but it’s quite fascinating to see someone took the stained glass cookies and turned them into these called aquarium cookies.
+The concept is simple.
+And yet, it’s quite fascinating to that see someone took the stained glass cookies and turned them into these so-called aquarium cookies.
 I think it’s so cool.
-The cookies are quite simple and exactly the way we made the Christmas Snowflake cookies but instead of adding candy to the center of one cookie we add candy to both cookies and then combine the cookies together creating a transparent glass window so you can see what’s filled in between.
-I did take some fun shot and I have some tips to share with you if you plan to make these cookies.
+The cookies are quite simple and exactly the way we made the Christmas Snowflake cookies.
+And yet, instead of adding candy to the center of one cookie we add candy to both cookies and then combine the cookies together creating a transparent glass window.
+So you can see what’s filled in between.
+I did take some fun shots and I have some tips to share with you if you plan to make these cookies.

 Let’s talk ingredients (Save/Pin)

 - Cookies recipe – I am giving you my shortbread cookie recipe which is quite firm.
-Yes, that what you want a cookie that won’t’ crumble way but is capable of holding on to the thin candy lager in between.
-So a sugar cookie works great too.
-You can use this shortbread cookie here or you can use my Sugar cookie recipes too.
+Yes, that what you want in a cookie.
+That it won’t crumble and yet is capable of holding on to the thin candy layer in between.
+So, a sugar cookie works great too.
+You can use this shortbread cookie here or you can use my sugar cookie recipes too.
 The Best Vanilla Sugar Cookie recipe, the best Chocolate Sugar Cookie recipe

-- White chocolate – Chocolate can be messy so I do recommend you use white so they will blend with the vanilla cookies.
-Dark chocolate will show thru unless you making these with my Chocolate Sugar Cookie recipe.
+- White chocolate – Chocolate can be messy so I recommend you use white chocolate so it will blend with the vanilla cookies.
+Dark chocolate will show thru unless you make these with my Chocolate Sugar Cookie recipe.

-I know this is a going to make you sad.. but if you live in a hot and humid climate like me … well, you know what happens to candy right? yes, it gets sticky, tacky and sticky in summer.
-So that’s what will happens with the candy in the center if the weather is warm.
-I did crank the AC up when making these but the stuff added in the center still got stuck at some point when the AC was not at it’s full.
-But while it lasted the kids had fun sharking the cookies and watching the center jiggle.
+I know this is a going to make you sad, and yet if you live in a hot and humid climate like me … well, you know what happens to candy right?
+Yes, it gets sticky and tacky in summer.
+So that’s what will happen with the candy in the center if the weather is warm.
+While I did crank up the AC when making these but the stuff added in the center still got stuck when the AC was not on high.
+And yet, while it lasted the kids had fun shaking the cookies and watching the center jiggle.

-The other way to go about it would be to use Isomalt, but I’m not going to go that route.
+The other way to go about it would be to use Isomalt.
+And yet I’m not going to go that route.
 I think I’ll just wait for winter to come and make these again with the kids.
-I will share more than on Instagram with you for sure.
+I will surely share more on Instagram with you.

 How to make Aquarium Cookies – Stained Glass Aquarium Cookies (Save/Pin)